barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 Examples are always great to have.
 I find a good worked example really helps me understand how the system is meant to be used.
-In source books I usually like to see sample scenarios, but the player-driven nature of the [glo:west-marches] doesn't lend itself so well to that style of play: a dungeon is more useful here than a story.
+In source books I usually like to see sample scenarios, but the player-driven nature of the West Marches doesn't lend itself so well to that style of play: a dungeon is more useful here than a story.